-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area was established April 1, 1978 pursuant to Section 163.01, Florida Statutes.
+The Metropolitan Transportation Planning Organization was established April 1, 1978 pursuant to Section 163.01, Florida Statutes.
 It is responsible for transportation system planning within the Gainesville Metropolitan Area as specified in Section 339.175, Florida Statutes.
 Illustration 1 shows the Gainesville Metropolitan Area.
 Its planning process includes the development of:

-- A 20-year long range transportation plan produced on a five-year cycle; - A five-year short range Transportation Improvement Program to implement the long range transportation plan updated annually; - An annual List of Priority Projects for prioritizing projects in the Transportation Improvement Program; and
+- A 20-year long range transportation plan produced on a five-year cycle; - A five-year short range Transportation Improvement Program to implement the long range transportation plan updated annually; - An annual List of Priority Projects for prioritizing projects in the Transportation Improvement Program; and - A bi-annual Unified Planning Work Program which describes the Metropolitan Transportation Planning Organization planning activities.